The EIB Results Measurement (ReM) Framework

-The EIB is active in over 150 countries, lending to projects to support EU external cooperation and development policies.
-In 2011, EU institutions approved the revised External Mandate governing EIB lending outside the EU and asked the Bank to further strengthen its assessment, measurement and reporting on the results and impacts of its operations.
-In response to this the EIB has introduced a new framework to replace the existing Economic and Social Impact Assessment Framework (ESIAF).
+The EIB is active in over 130 countries outside the EU, lending to projects to support EU external cooperation and development policies.
+In order to further strengthen its assessment, measurement and reporting on the results and impacts of its operations, the EIB has introduced the Results Measurement framework (ReM).